How Does an Adjustable Bed Fit Into a Bed Frame

 However, setting up an adjustable bed frame can be a huge pain (ironic, since they’re often purchased for pain relief).
-The good news is, even though the assembly might be rough, you don’t have to throw out your whole bed and build a new one.
+The good news is, even though the assembly might be rough, you don’t have to throw out your whole existing bed frame and build a new one.

 It’s a common misconception that all adjustable beds require you to change your entire bed setup, this is actually not true.
 Adjustable bases (also called adjustable foundations) come in standard mattress sizes and will fit inside just about every bed frame.
 You just have to make sure you’re getting the one that corresponds to your bed frame size.

 How to Set Up Your Adjustable Bed Frame

 Unlike a regular bed base (like a mattress foundation or box springs),an adjustable bed base operates with a motor that moves two main parts: the sleeping surface and joints.
 The sleeping surface is the flat area that accommodates the mattress while the joints allow the adjustable bed base to change position.

 Before purchasing an adjustable bed, we recommend reviewing the adjustable bed size and dimensions to ensure it will work with a bed frame.
-Once you assemble your adjustable base according to its instructions, you have several options for setting up the rest of your bed.
+Once you assemble your adjustable bed base according to its instructions, you have several options for setting up the rest of your bed.

 Traditional Bed Frames

 Do you have an older or even antique bed frame you enjoy?
 Many adjustable bed bases come with legs to stand on their own, but most of the time you can pop these off to fit the base inside the frame you already have.
 Depending on the base’s weight, you may be able to assemble it and lift it right into the frame before laying your mattress on it.

-Again, you can lay an adjustable base with a zero-clearance design directly on your platform bed if you remove its legs first (assuming it has legs).
+Again, you can put an adjustable base with a zero-clearance design directly on your platform bed if you remove its legs first (assuming it has legs).
 Remember, platform beds don’t normally have side rails that rise above the slats like a bed frame does, so your adjustable base might be more prone to sliding around on a platform bed.